Chapter 1 problems |

 Draw the truth table.
 How long is it?

 Draw an example of timing diagram to be used later as stimulus in the VHDL testbench when verifying the synthesised circuit.
 Suppose that Min_Pulse = 2.21 μs.
-How long does it take to simultate all the table combinations?
+How long does it take to simulate all the table combinations?

 2. Planning